agude/wayback-machine-archiver/README.md

 # Wayback Machine Archiver

-Wayback Machine Archiver (Archiver for short) is a commandline utility writen in Python to backup Github Pages using the [Internet Archive][ia].
+Wayback Machine Archiver (Archiver for short) is a command-line utility written in Python to back up web pages using the [Internet Archive][ia].

 [ia]: https://archive.org/